ogame-tbot/TBot/README.md

 ## Configuration

-TBot may support two modes:
+TBot configuration consists in two files:
-- Single Instance (old behaviour)
-- Multiple Instances (new behaviour.
-See below)

-*settings.json* handles the configuration of Telegram Bot and of the bot instances.
+- *settings.json* handles the configuration of Telegram Bot, WebUI and of the bot instances.
-*settings.json* is passed as a command line argument as follows:
+  *settings.json* can be passed as a command line argument as follows:
   > TBot --settings=<settings.json path>

-## Single Instance
-You can get an example at *instance_settings.json*

-## Multiple Instance
+- *instance_settings.json* handles the configuration of a bot instance

-The settings json should be compiled as follows:
+The *settings.json* should be compiled as follows:
 ```json
 {
         "TelegramMessenger": {